MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/international-availability.md

 | North America | February 17, 2020  |

 > [!Note]
+> - For the service to work, your tenant and organization have to be co-located in one of the geographic locations.
+>
-> In Europe, Omnichannel for Customer Service for the following geographic locations is currently not available and is planned to be introduced in the future:
+> - In Europe, Omnichannel for Customer Service for the following geographic locations is currently not available and is planned to be introduced in the future:
 >   - Norway
 >   - Switzerland
 >   - Germany
 >   - France

 ## Language availability